SamRagusa/Evolutionary-Algorithm-Toolkit/README.md

 ## Code Example

 Here is some example code of how to solve the Eight Queens Puzzle using this toolkit.
 It will print an array of eight integers between zero to seven (inclusive), representing where on each row a queen should be placed.
-(Since the crossover function is randomly generated,  it may not always succeed in the given number of epoches.
+(Since the crossover function is randomly generated,  it may not always succeed in the given number of epochs.
 This is purposeful.)

 ```
 import eightQueens.EightQueenGod;
 import geneticEngine.RunnerHelper;
-public class Runner1
+public class Runner
 {
 	public static void main(String[] args)
 	{